 Q: How can you be sure of beneficial ownership?

-A: Well, you cannot unfortunately.
+A: Well, you cannot, unfortunately.
 That is the flaw in how the CDD rule has been designed.
-I am speaking purely from a U.S. perspective here because corporate formation is controlled at the state level not the federal level.
-Each state can set its own rules for what information it collects when an entity is domiciled there, when an entity is formed and so we have no national database of beneficial owners.
+I am speaking purely from a U.S. perspective here because corporate formation is controlled at the state level, not the federal level.
+Each state can set its own rules for what information it collects when an entity is domiciled there, and when an entity is formed and so we have no national database of beneficial owners.